-As of December 31, 2021, approximately 17%, of the equity securities (including mutual funds), in the preceding table were funds invested in fixed income securities and approximately 83%, were funds invested in equity securities.
+As of December 31, 2022 and 2021, approximately 18% and 17%, respectively, of the equity securities (including mutual funds), in the preceding table were funds invested in fixed income securities and approximately 82% and 83%, respectively, were funds invested in equity securities.

-For further information on guaranteed living benefits that are accounted for at fair value, such as GMWB, see Note 2 - Fair Value Measurements of Notes to Consolidated Financial Statements.
+For further information on guaranteed living benefits that are accounted for at fair value, such as GMWB, see Note 2 - Fair Value Measurements.